 D – Desire

 Once the user is involved with your ad, why is he going to download the app?
-If the ad is leading to the app store page, is the page optimized and correlates well with the ad?
+If the ad is leading to the app store page, is the page optimized and does it correlate well with the ad?

 A – Action

-Humans are visual creatures and the visual element of your ad is the first thing that will be noticed.
-If your image isn’t high-quality and engaging, users scrolling through the feed will hardly notice it.
+Humans are visual creatures and the visual element of your ad is the first thing they will notice.
+If your image isn’t high-quality and engaging, users will hardly notice it while they scroll through their feed

-Think about your audience when creating ads so you can remain as relevant as possible.
+While creating ads, think about your audience so you can remain as relevant as possible.

 < 20% text